Who owns the website project management process? Is that a trick question?

-Duo certainly owns the project process, but you also need an internal owner, a point person, someone to reconcile the needs of all your departments and myriad internal constituencies.
+Duo usually "owns" the project process, but you also need an internal owner, single point of contact, someone to reconcile the needs of all your departments and myriad internal constituencies.

 Differences of opinions and priorities are bound to surface when designing and building a site.
 Someone within the client needs to be the final arbiter of those differences or the process will become a series of fits and starts as first one, then another set of needs are addressed.